FOR THE SAFETY OF OUR PATIENTS, WE CONTINUE TO ADHERE TO OUR COVID-19 HEALTH & SAFETY POLICY Click Here for More Info

 Cold air dries out your skin, and whilst you moisturise other parts of your body, you may forget about your feet.
 Dry skin can lead to fissures developing which can be extremely uncomfortable and painful, but more importantly they are often the reason why fungal infections and verruca’s develop in the first place.
 The key is to prevent the skin from breaking down by moisturising daily with a good quality foot balm.
 We highly recommend Dermatonics Heel Balm, which is available to buy from Podiatry Station.

 Lower temperatures in winter result in more use of woolly socks and waterproof thick boots.
 Although this is a necessity, it is important to let your feet breathe naturally, by taking off your shoes and socks as soon as you are indoors and have warmed up.
 Having your feet enclosed within your shoes all day will cause a lot of sweating, which can be a predisposing factor to getting athletes feet and smelly feet.

-Be sure to wash your feet daily with soap and warm water during the winter.
+Be sure to wash your feet daily with soap (or cleanser) and warm water during the winter.
 They should also be thoroughly dried after being washed and before putting on socks or slippers.